Managing State in React page

 React imposes several rules around the use of Hooks:

-• First, only call Hooks from functional React components or your own custom Hook.
+First, only call Hooks from React function components or your own custom Hooks.

 The useState Hook